1,000+ Opportunities

 net Phone: (888) 549-ECSI or (888) 549-3274 Mail: Mississippi Institutions of Higher Learning (MIHL) When calling or accessing your account online, you will need the following information: Account Number: Your Social Security Number 1-800-327-2980 (toll-free in MS) or 601-432-6997 Your Email Address * Required Subject of Request * Required Your Subject (required): Application or Technical Problems Repayment of Forgivable Loan Service Deferment/Cancellation Nissan Scholarship (NISS) SREB Regional Contract Program (SREB) All Other Programs (for students with last name A-G) All Other Programs (for students with last name H-N) All Other Programs (for students with last name O-Z)

-Based on current listing details, eligibility includes: Health professionals in eligible practice sites in Mississippi.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Health professionals in eligible practice sites in Mississippi.
+Confirm the full requirements in the official notice before applying.